 This article thoroughly summarizes scientific research on the question of strength training frequency and volume, and it is a rare example of near-consensus in exercise science.
 There is actually minimal controversy here, believe it or not: 20+ years of research has made it quite clear that most people train more often than they need to, because strength training can be a more efficient form of exercise than you thought.
-(And now cardio, too.)
+(And now cardio, too.
+Exercise in general, really!)

 This is vital knowledge for people who hate the gym but need to spend some time there for injury rehabilitation, or as a prescription for disease prevention.
 It also matters to the legions of people who might be willing to develop a gym habit — and get all the health benefits — if they felt confident that a single visit per week was adequate.
 This information will convince you of that, and could save you thousands of dollars and countless unnecessary hours at the gym over the next few years.

 This knowledge is virtually useless for people who like lifting weights and want to maximize their results.
-For those people and those goals, none of this is of much interest.
+For those people and those goals, this article is pointless.

 Warning!
 Please do not use this article as an excuse for not exercising.
 That’s not the point!
 Strength training is still a valuable form of exercise that requires an investment of your time and energy — less than you probably thought (which is pretty neat) but still an investment!
 Sorry, this information does not get you off the exercise hook.
 If you want that, please read 20 Reasons Why Going To The Gym Is A Huge Waste Of Time … actually just 20 short videos of hilarious exercise misfortune like this one, my favourite: